mainsail-crew/docs/docs/features/spool-management.md

 Mainsail has full support for [Spoolman](https://github.com/Donkie/Spoolman), a filament management system that keeps track of your spools, vendors, and filament types.
-Once Spoolman is connected to Moonraker, Mainsail shows the active spool and automatically subtracts the used filament after each print.
+Once Spoolman is connected to Moonraker, it automatically subtracts the used filament during each print and Mainsail shows the active spool.

 <figure markdown="span">
 ![Spoolman panel in Mainsail](../images/features/spool-management-panel.png)